 Sanitation and hygiene are vital in every aspect of the manufacturing process.
 It covers anything that can cause contamination such as personnel, the premises, equipment, containers, and production materials.
 All potential sources of contamination should be identified and eliminated with a comprehensive sanitation and hygiene program.

 As a principle, the premises should be situated in an environment that is suitable for its operations and one that is free from risks of contamination of materials and products.
 The premises should also be designed to minimize errors in operations and should be easy to clean and maintain.

 Same with the premises, equipment should be designed, located, and maintained to function according to its intended use.
 Additionally, it should be cleaned and stored according to procedures.
 In the event of a defect or malfunction, it should be removed or labeled as defective.

-All materials used for production should be stored properly according to its appropriate conditions which are set by the manufacturers.
+All materials used for production should be stored properly according to the appropriate conditions which are set by the manufacturers.
 There should be a proper stock management system implemented to ensure that all incoming materials are correct and of high quality.